roboticsoutreach/minutes/2017/2017-12-16-kickstart-retrospective.md

 - Clearer ownership of major areas
 - Trello isnt really working, not sure what the best solution is, or what it would look like
 - Trac is a bit shit, but might work?
-- Tyler research into possible solutions, and how to use it.
+- Action (Tyler): Research into possible solutions, and how to use it.
 To review in Jan

 ## Collaboration
 - Coordinator per task, _not_ an owner.
 Supervise task running